Holiday & Sickness

 Your child will be able to bring something from home each week to show to the class.
-You will be informed when your child is “Showing”.
-Please do not send your child with items from home at other times.
+You will be informed when your child’s ‘show and tell’ day is when he/she starts at the preschool.

 Birthdays are celebrated at snack time.
 If you would like your child to bring a special treat or cake to share, please notify the Preschool in advance.

-Please ensure that the Preschool is notified of any changes in address or telephone numbers.
+Please ensure that the Preschool is notified of any changes of address, telephone numbers or email addresses.